vaadin-learning-center/spring-secured-vaadin/README.md

 Open http://localhost:8080/ in browser

 The `master` branch contains the general Spring Security configuration and for each specialized implementation we have created a dedicated branch.
+All examples use Vaadin 14.

 Form based approaches:
 - `polymer-form` - How to create a custom Polymer based form.